-Join Jim LaPier for an in-depth discussion in this video Layer creation, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Layer creation, part of Learning AutoCAD for Mac.

 …When we set up a new drawing in AutoCAD, the…only layer that exists is layer zero, the default layer.…To create new layers, we can go to the Layer palette.…If your Layer palette is collapsed like this one is, click here to…expand it and see the whole list of layers and the layer tools.…We'll select the New Layer button here, and…we'll call this one Hidden and press Return.…As long as the layer is selected, we can see all of the layer's properties…here, in the Properties Inspector palette.…Let's click the color and change it to red.…